Reviewed by Dr Jessica Gunawan

 Medicinal Properties of Chrysanthemum in TCM

-In Traditional Chinese Medicine (TCM), the Chrysanthemum flower or Ju Hua is considered a cool, light, and fragrant herb that is widely consumed as a herbal infusion or tea to alleviate a range of ailments.
-According to TCM Physician Ng Teck Xiang, Chrysanthemums offer different healing functions according to their types:
+In Traditional Chinese Medicine (TCM), the Chrysanthemum flower or Ju Hua (菊花) is considered a cool, light, and fragrant herb that is widely consumed as a

 “TCM physicians believe that Chrysanthemums have cold properties, a bittersweet taste, and they are mainly used to treat the lung and liver meridians.
 As for their medical properties, Chrysanthemums can prevent bacterial infection, reduce inflammation, and lower blood pressure,” Physician Ng says.

-Some studies also suggest that a combination of Chrysanthemum, liquorice, and Panax pseudoginseng (huashengping) can reverse the development of pre-cancerous stomach sores in some people.
+Some studies also suggest that a combination of Chrysanthemum, Liquorice, and Panax pseudoginseng can reverse the development of pre-cancerous stomach sores in some people.

 How to Consume Chrysanthemum Tea

-Chrysanthemum tea is a healthy caffeine-free alternative to coffee or black tea.
+Chrysanthemums are one of healthy caffeine-free alternatives to coffee or black tea.
 It is mild-tasting, gentle on the palate and stomach, and is generally safe for consumption.
 Patients with hyperlipidemia, high cholesterol, high blood pressure and coronary heart disease can consume Chrysanthemum tea every day.

 Due to its various healing attributes, this tea is also particularly beneficial for people who usually smoke, drink, stay up late at night, or have been diagnosed with exuberant liver fire.
 Computer users who often strain their eyes may also find relief with a daily cup of Chrysanthemum tea.